The Ocean-Eyed Girl

 "The Barrel"

-The strange, stubborn weight of a dark secret kept hidden in a coat pocket, clutched tightly like a key to a door that will never open.
+The strange shape of a dark secret kept hidden in a coat pocket, clutched tightly like a key to a door that will never open.

 Comments